Akkurt0164/Blue-Chrome-Google-Theme/README.md

 5. Turn on **Developer Mode** (toggle in the top-right corner).
 6. Click **Load Unpacked**.
 7. Select the folder where you saved the theme files.
 8. Your customized Chrome theme is now ready to use!

+**NOTE:** You May Need To Turn It On (toggle On The Extension) If It Isn't Turned On By Default.

 ---